 Out of the original Charter members, 8 received their 25 year Pins in 1996.

 In following years, several Delegates and Alternates from the Dogwood Lodge were sent to the National Conventions, that now takes place every 4 years.
-Our first was in Philadelphia 1978 and the lastest one held was in Denver Colorado in 2015.
+The first one we participated in was in Philadelphia 1978 and the lastest one will be held in Omaha, Nebraska in October 2019.

 The Danish Sisterhood Lodge #179, together with the Danish Brotherhood Lodge # 328, has held their annual 'Andespil' (Bingo) since 1977.
 The Sisters make the sandwiches and the Brothers are in charge of the Bingo.

 Over the years we organize many fundraising and social events such as Whist drives, Bazaars, Bake sales, Garage Sales, Pot-luck dinners, Bingo, Country Fair, Picnics, Kroaften and several other various functions including our yearly Christmas party and out of the profits, we donate yearly to various needy organizations..

-We further participate in the yearly Scandinavian Midsummer Festival and the Alexandra Multicultural Festival at Camp Alexandra - promoting our Danish culture.
+We further join the yearly Scandinavian Midsummer Festival and the Alexandra Multicultural Festival at Camp Alexandra - promoting our Danish culture.

 Preserve our Past for the Future

-The Danish Sisterhood "Dogwood Lodge 179" will continue to pursue the ideals and preserve the heritage, traditions and Danish Culture for future generations, that former members established so many years ago and we are proud to be part of the largest Danish women's organization in America with over 2000 members active in many lodges throughout the United States and 2 in Canada).
+The Danish Sisterhood "Dogwood Lodge 179" will continue to pursue the ideals and preserve the heritage, traditions and Danish Culture for future generations, that former members established so many years ago and we are proud to be part of the largest Danish women's organization in North America.

 Many members have come and gone over the years and some regretfully passed away - we will alwys remember them..